-The Financial Group of Komerční banka, a.s. (henceforth the 'Group') consists of Komerční banka, a.s. (the 'Bank') and ten subsidiaries and associated undertakings.
-The parent company of the Group is the Bank which is incorporated in the Czech Republic as a joint stock company.
+Komerční banka, a.s. (henceforth the "Bank") is incorporated in the Czech Republic as a joint stock company.
 The principal activities of the Bank are as follows:

 - I. Providing loans, advances and guarantees in Czech Crowns and foreign currencies; - II.
 Acceptance and placement of deposits in Czech Crowns and foreign currencies; - III.
 Providing current and term deposit accounts in Czech Crowns and foreign currencies; - IV.
 Providing banking services through an extensive branch network in the Czech Republic; - V. Treasury operations in the interbank market; - VI.
-Servicing foreign trade transactions; and - VII.
+Servicing foreign trade transactions; - VII.
 Investment banking.